bvinoth186/notes/cheat.md

 - Secondary index are optional
 - If you do more reads/writes then provisioned capacity units, requests will be throttled and you will receive 400 error code  - ProvisionedThroughputExceededException
 - Push button scaling - can scaled your DB on the fly. no down time.
+- No need to explicitly to create Multi AZ.
+Dynamo DB is highly available
+- It automatically replicate the data across mutplie AZ
+- Better to support stateless web/app apps (RDS too but DynamoDB is better option)
+- Global Table - for good latency, if data is accessed from diff geo locations

 # RedShift